DeviationTX/deviation-manual/source/ch_protocols.rst

 The DSMX protocol also supports enabling/disabling the telemetry capability.
 This option is accessed by pressing the Protocol spin-box when DSMX is shown.

-The list of DSMX telemetry fields is identical to those in the DSM2 Protocol, and are documented in section 9.5 Protocol: DSM2.
+The list of DSMX telemetry fields is identical to those in the DSM2 Protocol, and are documented in section :ref:`protocol-dsm2`.

 Protocol: J6Pro
 ---------------